QGreenland-Net/ogdc-runner/docs/CONTRIBUTING.md

 > 3. PATCH version when you make backward compatible bug fixes

-Decide what the version will be for your release, and ensure that the CHANGELOG contains an entry for the planned release.
+Decide what the version will be for your release, and ensure that the CHANGELOG contains an entry for the `## NEXT_VERSION`.

 **Bump the Version**

 Use bump-my-version to automatically update the version number in all configured files (e.g., pyproject.toml, CHANGELOG.md).

-Choose the appropriate part to bump:
+> Choose the appropriate part to bump:
+>

-PATCH releasebump-my-version bump patch MINOR releasebump-my-version bump minor MAJOR releasebump-my-version bump major
+> PATCH releasebump-my-version bump patch MINOR releasebump-my-version bump
+> minor MAJOR releasebump-my-version bump major

 Once `main` is ready for a release (feature branches are merged and the CHANGELOG is up-to-date), tag the latest commit with the version to be released